clicon/clixon/doc/ROADMAP.md

 ## Medium prio:
 - Support a plugin callback that is invoked when copy-config is called.
-- Preserve CLI command history across sessions.
+- (DONE)Preserve CLI command history across sessions.
 The up/down arrows
 - (DONE)Support for XML regex's.
   - Currently Posix extended regular expressions
 - (DONE) Input validation on custom RPCs/